hcng10/mt-app/README.md

 <img src="./mt-app-pic.png" width=70% height=70%>

-This software project is/will be composed of the following:
+This software project is composed of the following:

 __Frontend__
 - An app that is developed using Flutter.
 The app can capture the image of COVID-19 lateral flow assays and send them to the backend for analysis and storage.